 *** GOT A SUGGESTION FOR A SHOW? ***

 Contact us at: https://robertlufkinmd.com/contact

 *** SPONSORSHIPS & BRANDS ***

 We do work with sponsors and brands.
-If you are interested in working with us for your health industry product or service, please contact us at: https://robertlufkinmd.com/contact
+If you are interested in working with us and you have a product or service that is of value to the health industry please contact us at: https://robertlufkinmd.com/contact

 Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the channel.

 #longevity #wellness #lifestylemedicine #younger #biohacking #RobertLufkinMD #CTCAC #Coronary

 Robert Lufkin 0:01

 CTE calcium score is usually thought of as a test for heart disease.
 But did you know that it’s also for Alzheimer’s disease, diabetes, stroke, cancer, and other chronic diseases?
 Stay tuned and we’ll find out why.
 This talk is dedicated to my friend Steve, who is thin and healthy and decided to get a CT calcium score.
 We’ll come back to what happened to him in a bit.
 Now, there are many tests that will calculate your risk of cardiac disease such as history, lipids, etc. Few tests will actually detect the heart disease itself.
 This is one of them that does.
 Its full name is the computed tomography coronary artery calcium score. coronary artery calcium is the most reliable element in cardiovascular risk stratification, in terms of its precision of predictive ability.
 And it’s not just for heart disease risk, because of the common inflammatory metabolic factors underlying all chronic disease.
 The CTE calcium score is also an important independent risk factor for dementia, stroke, diabetes, hypertension, hip fracture, cancer, and other chronic diseases.